bonitasoft/bonita-doc/md/engine-architecture-overview.md

 ## APIs

-This section contains a summary of the Bonita BPM Engine APIs.
-For details of the APIs, the methods and related objects, see the
+This section contains a summary of the Bonita Engine APIs.
+For details of the APIs, the methods and related objects, see the [Javadoc](http://documentation.bonitasoft.com/javadoc/api/${varVersion}/index.html).
-[Javadoc](http://documentation.bonitasoft.com/javadoc/api/${varVersion}/index.html).
 | | |
 |:-|:-|